deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

     sudo mount /dev/vdb /mnt

 ### Distribution logins
-Please take care, as for now, that our images are shipped with the standard users for the respective Linux distribution.
+Please be aware that our images are shipped with the standard users for the respective Linux distribution.
 Here you  can see a list of standard users for some common distributions:

   - **CentOS**: centos
   - **Ubuntu**: ubuntu